CSGarcia1191/csg0123/Rent-A-Tool/README.md

 3. Generates and prints out a Rental Agreement

-4. Would you like to process another tool?
+4. "Would you like to process another tool?"
     **Note:** *Valid responses include: Yes, yes, Y, y, No, no, N, n*

    If **yes**, the application repeats from prompt 1.